 A large proportion of research for computer vision in underwater environments goes to fish counting and fish species identification.
 For the case study, models were trained primarily to identify and count Atlantic salmon (Salmo salar) smolts passing through a camera box attached to a specially designed, near-surface trawl net.
 Various other animals and debris are also present, so it is important that the model can detect and track smolts specifically.
-Furthermore, the models were simultaneously trained on two types of fish, smolts and European sprats (Sprattus sprattus), shown in Figure 9, to determine whether the models could distinguish between them.
+Furthermore, the models were simultaneously trained on two types of fish, smolts and European sprats (Sprattus), shown in Figure 9, to determine whether the models could distinguish between them.

-Figure 9: Left: an example frame showing the background of the trawler featured in the training and testing videos.
+Figure 9: Left: an example frame showing the background of the trawl video used for training and testing.
 Right, top: An Atlantic salmon (Salmo salar) smolt, the main fish of interest in this case study.
 Right, bottom: A European sprat (Sprattus sprattus) used for testing the classification capabilities of the models.

-The trawling videos were recorded by Marine Scotland Science on board both the RV Scotia and the fishing vessel Sunbeam FR487 during several research voyages to capture salmon smolts over a period between 2017-2019.
+The trawl videos were recorded by Marine Scotland Science on board both the RV Scotia and the fishing vessel Sunbeam FR487 during several research voyages to capture salmon smolts over a period between 2017-2019.
 Trawls took place on the east coast of Scotland, from south of the Firth of Forth to near Orkney.
-This work was undertaken to attempt to identify salmon migration routes and how the development of renewable energy may affect their migration behaviour.
+This work was undertaken to attempt to identify salmon migration routes in the context of the development of marine renewable energy.